Computing at Bedford

 Through this strand, pupils are taught the principles of information and computation, how digital systems work and how to put this knowledge to use through programming.
 In school we have a range of technology to support with this, including brand new sets of Ipads, a bank of laptops and banks of desktop computers around the school.
 We use a range of software to enhance the teaching of computer science, for example through apps such as A.L.E.X., Cargobot and Scratch.

 Building on our computer science teaching we allow pupils to use information technology to create programs, systems and a range of content.

-Every year group receives dedicated e-safety sessions every half-term to ensure that our children are kept up to date with the important messages of keeping themselves safe while online.
+The online safety of each and every one of our pupils is of paramount importance and therefore a key feature of our computing curriculum.
+In addition to ongoing messages and reminders, every year group receives dedicated e-safety sessions every half-term to ensure pupils kept up to date with the important messages of keeping themselves safe while online.
 We also support Safer Internet Week every year as a way of further enhancing the profile of e-safety across the school.

 ICT (Information, Communication and Technology) in School: